qctrl/front-end-challenge/.github/README.md

 # Q-CTRL Front-end Challenge

-The Q-CTRL Front-end Challenge is a way for applicants to roles within the Q-CTRL Front-end Engineering team to demonstrate their skills and overall approach to web development.
+The Q-CTRL Front-end Challenge is a way for applicants to roles within the Q-CTRL Front-end Engineering team to demonstrate their skills and overall approach to solving a challenge based upon a set of requirements.

 The requirements are intentionally sparse (the devil is in the details).
 We don't want you to do a lot, but what you do should be your best work and should clearly demonstrate you embody [the three virtues](https://thethreevirtues.com/).